tarekzaibet/cloud-aws-gcp/aws/aws.md

 - You can share snapshots, but only if thet are unencrypted.
    - these snapshots can be shared with other AWS accounts or made public.
 - By default the root volume will be deleted if instance is terminated, but we can uncheck that.

+# RAID, Volumes & Snapshots
+- RAID = Redundant Array of Independent Disks.
+    RAID 0 : Stripped, No Redundancy, Goof performance RAID 1 : Mirrored, Redundancy
+    RAID 5 : NEVER USE IT.
+Good for reads, bad for writes RAID 10 : Stripped & Mirrored, Good Redundancy, Good performance

+- How can I take a Snapshot of a RAID Array :
+Problem : take a snapshots, the snapshot excludes data held in the cache by applications and the OS.
+This tend not to matter on a single volume, however using multiple volumes in a RAID array, this can be a problem due to interdependencies of the array.

+Solution : Take an application consistent snapshot.
+    - stop the app from writing to disk
+    - flush all caches to the disk
+      - how can we do this ?
+        - freeze the file system
+        - unmount the RAID Array
+        - shutting down the associated EC2 instance.

+# Volume vs Snapshot

+- to create a snapshot for amazon EBS volumes that serve as root devices, you should stop the instance before taking the snapshot.
+- Snapshots of ENCRYPTED volumes are AUTOMATICALLY ENCRYPTED.
+- Volumes restored from encrypted snapshots are encrypted automatically.
+- You can share snapshots, but only if they are unencrypted.
+    - these snapshots can be shared with other aws accounts or made public.

+# EBS vs Instance Store

+- All AMI are either backed by : EBS or instance store.
+- EBS Volumes : the root device for an instance launched from the AMI is an Amazon EBS volumes created from an Amazon EBS snapshot.
+- Instance store : the root device for an instance launched from the AMI is an instance store volume created from a template stored in Amazon S3.

+- Instance store volumes are sometimes called epehemeral storage.
+- Instance store volumes cannot be stopped. if the underlying host fails, you will lose your data.
+- EBS backed instances can be stopped.
+You will not lose the data of this instance if it is stopped.
+- You can reboot both, you will not lose your data.
+- By default, both ROOT volumes will be deleted on termination, however with EBS volumes, you can tell AWS to keep the root device volume.